danfang/rmw/README.md

 ### Features

-rmw process -o someprocess (Remind me when someprocess is open)

 rmw time -a 201501011159 (Remind me when the time is past 1/1/15 11:59)

 rmw time -e 1000 (Remind me when 1000 seconds have elapsed)

+rmw custom -e 500 -m "Don't forget to commit your changes!"
+(Remind me after 500 seconds to commit changes)